 The Formation of Microsoft

 Also in 1975, two men by the names of Bill Gates and Paul Allen managed to do something pretty novel: implement the BASIC programming language in a microcomputer (the aforementioned MITS Altair, as a matter of fact).
-With this seemingly simple action, Gates and Allen had formed Microsoft.
+With this seemingly simple action, Gates and Allen formed Microsoft.
 The rest, as they say, is history.
 IBM was no longer the only titan in the game.

 1976